Tommy Kirk: Sexuality

 Kirk later recalled being gay and working at Disney as "terrible".
 He said the studio:

 Were growing aware.
 They weren’t stupid; they could add two and two, and I think they were beginning to suspect.
 I noticed people in certain quarters were getting less and less friendly.
 You know, you can tell.
 To complicate the thing, I was messing around with drugs and drinking.
 I wasn’t disciplined; I was kind of a wild Irish person and nobody could tell me what to do.
-I lived my life exactly as I pleased; I tried to keep my private life private, but I was messing around and I was drinking a lot and going around to wild parties and carrying on, you know 一 and this is all contrary to the Disney image."
+I lived my life exactly as I pleased; I tried to keep my private life private, but I was messing around and I was drinking a lot and going around to wild parties and carrying on, you know — and this is all contrary to the Disney image."

 While filming The Misadventures of Merlin Jones in 1963, 21-year-old Kirk began a relationship with a 15-year-old boy, and was caught having sex with him at a swimming pool in Burbank.
 The boy's mother informed Disney, who elected not to renew Kirk's contract.
 Walt Disney personally fired Kirk, but when Merlin Jones became an unexpected hit, Disney allowed him to return long enough to film a sequel, The Monkey's Uncle.

 Kirk publicly came out as gay in a 1974 interview with John Marvin.
 At the time he was studying acting at the Lee Strasberg Theatre and Film Institute, while working as a busboy in a Los Angeles restaurant.

 In 2017, while being interviewed for an online talk radio show, Kirk said that he regarded himself as bisexual.
 "I have had relations with women too.
 I am not just gay, I am—I happen to be both, I would say.
 Like many people."